lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 > If you want to go fast, go alone.
 If you want to go far, go
 > together. - African Proverb

-There's room for inovation and exploration, as well as influencing and advising the current establishement (slower, but as important).
+There's room for innovation and exploration, as well as influencing and advising the current establishment (slower, but as important).

 It is not easy to predict where Open Research/Science will go in the